riot/riot.github.io/documentation.md

 [demo on jsfiddle](http://jsfiddle.net/23g73yvx/)

-<aside class="note note--warning">:warning: this could expose the user to XSS attacks so make sure you never load data from an untrusted source.</aside>
+<aside class="note note--warning">:warning: This could expose the user to XSS attacks so make sure you never load data from an untrusted source.</aside>

 ## Nested components